sketch-hq/SketchAPI/docs/guides/bundles.md

 This is an array which lists the items to include in the menu.

-It can contain items of two types:
+It can contain items of three types:

 - a string giving the identifier of a command
+- a string `"-"` to add a separator line
 - a dictionary describing a sub-menu (containing "title" and "items")

 #### `isRoot`